 Terms Herein Controlling Provisions: It is expressly agreed that the terms of each and every provision in this attachment shall prevail and control over the terms of any other conflicting provision in any other document relating to and a part of the agreement in which this attachment is incorporated.
 Any terms that conflict or could be interpreted to conflict with this attachment are nullified.

-Kansas Law and Venue: The agreement shall be subject to, governed by, and construed according to the laws of the State of Kansas, and jurisdiction and venue of any suit in connection with the agreement shall reside only in courts located in Sedgwick County, Kansas.
+Law and Venue: The Parties agree to remain silent in regard to Governing Law. .

 Termination Due To Lack Of Funding Appropriation: If sufficient funds are not appropriated to continue the function performed in this agreement and for the payment of the charges hereunder, the University may terminate this agreement at the end of its current fiscal year.
 The University agrees to give written notice of termination to contractor at least 30 days prior to the end of its current fiscal year, and shall give such notice for a greater period prior to the end of such fiscal year as may be provided in this contract, except that such notice shall not be required prior to 90 days before the end of such fiscal year.
 Contractor shall have the right, at the end of such fiscal year, to take possession of any equipment provided under any contract for which it has not been paid.
 The University will pay to the contractor all regular contractual payments incurred through the end of such fiscal year, plus contractual charges incidental to the return of any such equipment.
 Upon termination of the agreement by the University, title to any such equipment shall revert to Contractor at the end of the University’s current fiscal year.
 The termination of the contract pursuant to this paragraph shall not cause any penalty to be charged to the agency or the contractor.